 Automated in 1997, the Lighthouse is now monitored and controlled from the Trinity House Central Planning Unit at Harwich in Essex.
 The present warden organises conducted tours throughout the summer.
 The steep climb to the top of the tower is quite demanding but the stunning views of Alderney’s coastline and beyond are well worth the effort.
 When the train is running, you can travel out to Mannez on Alderney’s railway.

-Tours are available every Sunday at 15:00 from 27 April – 28 September 2014 with the Alderney Wildlife Trust.
+Tours are available every Sunday at 15:00 from 28 April

 Adults: £4.00; Children (under 16): £3.00